Get a free, no obligation personal loan quote with rates as low as 9.90%

 Mortgage accounts and payment history might show up on your credit report, but not always.
 Canada’s big five banks and some credit unions report to the credit bureaus but might only send data to one or the other (TransUnion or Equifax).
 Other mortgages, with smaller companies and private lenders, aren’t likely to show up on your report unless you are delinquent.

-If you are renting, those payments won’t be reported to the credit bureaus at all.
-However, you can have your rent payments reported to the Equifax credit bureau if you use the Landlord Credit Bureau.
-They are a consumer reporting agency in Canada, that allows tenants to use their rent payments to help them build their payment history.
+If you’re renting, those payments won’t be reported to the credit bureaus at all.
+However, you can have your rent payments reported to the Equifax credit bureau if you use a rent reporting service like the Chexy or Landlord Credit Bureau.

-What Other Factors Can Affect Your Credit Scores
+What Other Factors Can Affect Your Credit Score?

 While each credit scoring model may vary, there are five factors that are commonly used when calculating your credit scores.
 Aside from your payment history, these are the other four factors: